olwend/skiplan/README.md

 ## Html and CSS page

 Illustrates:
  - Appropriate naming:
       - Classes for items that will be reused
       - ID on unique items.
  - HTML elements
- - Sematic element (table)
+ - Alternative implementations for drop down list (JS and HTML5)
- - JS items fpr selectors (WIP - pre styling)
+ - JS items fpr selectors
- - CSS styling set up on elements and classes
+ - CSS styling set up on elements ,classes and IDs